deadlydog/deadlydog.github.io/_drafts/2023-06-27-Increase-system-fault-tolerance-with-the-Stale-Cache-pattern.md

 ### - Can improve speed at the expense accuracy

 The Stale Cache pattern is a good fit for applications that value speed over accuracy.
-Depending on the implementation, it can allow applications to return stale cached data right away and then fetch updated data in the background.
+As shown above, the implementation may allow applications to return stale cached data right away and then fetch updated data in the background.
+Be aware though that retrieving data asynchronously in the background may come at the expense of more complicated code.

 ### - Data that is not extremely time sensitive